- Date: October 24, 2019 – February 7, 2020

 Through a selection of historical photographs, the exhibition reveals the everyday life of early Hong Kong and its local scenery.
 A place of honour is given to the first printed map of Hong Kong, first published in 1843 by the British Admiralty, based upon the surveys of Sir Edward Belcher.
 It is known by its colour and shape as “the black diamond” and it shows the dramatic changes in the island’s waterfront since its early colonial days.

-We would like to thank The Pottinger Hong Kong for their generosity in lending us most of the photos for this exhibition.
+We would like to thank the University Museum and Art Gallery, The University of Hong Kong and The Pottinger Hong Kong for their generosity in lending us most of the photos for this exhibition.
 Hong Kong collectors generously contributed some precious maps in their possession.
 The remaining photos and maps come from the HKUST Library Special Collections.

 The Four Circuits included: